rian39/notes/rabinow_anthropos_2003.md

 Approaching composition as motion is one mode of creation.
 71

-Given that what I am seeking to understand, and establish a specific relationship to, are events, in a hypercomplex world, identified from a position that privileges problematizations, apparatuses, and assemblages, the question of narrative form requires its own specificity.  ....
-The narrative forms appropriate for such inquiry would (1) remain within and be oriented toward the actual; and (2) experiment with structures that lack closure 79

 The result is one instantiation of a form .. that brings inquiry and equipment into a common discursive space.
 79